monirekr/University_Coursework/Engineering Structures for The Environment /Slope_Stability_and_Tunnel_Design/README.md

 # Slope Stability Analysis and Tunnel Design

 ## Problem
-- Circular tunnel (D = 6 m) to be built through a two-layer slope
+- Circular tunnel to be built through a two-layer slope
 - Slope unstable under drained conditions → landslide risk before construction
 - Two objectives: **stabilize the slope** and **design the tunnel lining**